How much can you expect to earn as an electrician?

-The median yearly salary for licensed electricians was $51,880 in May 2015.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $31,410, and the highest 10 percent earned more than $88,130.
+The median wage is the wage at which half the worker in an occupation earned more than that amount and the other half of the workers earned less.

 Most electricians work full time, which may include evenings and weekends.
 However, work schedules may vary during times of inclement weather.
 On the other hand, during scheduled maintenance, or on construction sites, electricians can expect to work overtime.
-From Bureau of Labor Statistics.
+(From the Bureau of Labor Statistics)

 As a journeyman electrician, location is a huge determinant of salary.
 Find your state on the map to find the mean (average) wage for your area.

-If you live in one of the 5 states listed below, you will most likely enjoy a higher rate of pay.
+If you live in one of the 5 states listed below, you’ll most likely enjoy a higher rate of pay.
 Take into consideration the cost of living in each area as well.

 What Benefits do Electricians Receive?

-There are a range of benefits as an electrician that may be offered by your employer.
-It is important to understand their true value, as they can make a significant difference when considering a job.
+A range of benefits is offered by employers.
+It’s important to understand their true value, as they can make a significant difference when considering a job.